Wednesday, August 31, 2011

 sa jivann eva sudratvam asu gacchati sanvayah ||

-“One who in his lifetime does not endeavor to study the Vedas but labors hard in other pursuits quickly becomes a sudra along with his family in this very life time.”
+“One who in his lifetime does not endeavor to study the Vedas but labors hard in other pursuits quickly becomes a sudra along with his family in this very lifetime.”
 Manu, 2.168

 nabhivyaharayed brahma svadha-ninayanad rte